 Running through the forest doesn’t work.
 It doesn’t give you enough time to absorb the essential elements.
 Also, researchers found that being “calm” and peaceful helps with our ability to absorb these elements.
 One of the most important tips is to slow down.

 Take your time.
 You need to spend enough time in one place for you to absorb the compounds.
-These observations provide guidelines on the best practices to get the best results, and this is where the second part of the process comes in.
+These observations provide guidelines on the best practices to get the best results, where the second part of the process comes in.

 “There is a pleasure in the pathless woods,